anchore/enterprise-docs/content/docs/overview/concepts/image_tag_watchers.md

 ---
 title: "Image and Tag Watchers"
+linkTitle: "Watching Images"
-weight: 1
+weight: 2
 ---

 ### Overview

-Anchore Engine has the capability to monitor external Docker Registries for updates to tags as well as new tags.
+Anchore has the capability to monitor external Docker Registries for updates to tags as well as new tags.
 It also watches for updates to vulnerability databases and package metadata (the "Feeds").

 ### Repository Updates: New Tags